Privilege Escalation

 pip show flask

-As from below image it can be well understood that after using show option it has produced the output by showing the relevant information of flask.
+As illustrated in the image below, it can be clearly understood that after using the show option, it produced the output by displaying the relevant information about Flask.

-To uninstall any package: Apart from installing the software packages we also required its other phase i.e. uninstallation.
+To uninstall any package: Apart from installing the software packages, we also require its other phase i.e., uninstallation.
 The pip command tends this utility too where one can uninstall the desired packages without any hassle.

 Syntax: pip uninstall <package name>